smeerpate/PRUPixels/README.md

 1. Starting at the label `NEXTLED`
 2. Starting at the label `NEXTBIT`

+Note: In the assembly code, it is important that we don't mess with the Save-on-entry registers (R3.w2-R13) to enable returning to the calling code (i.e. main.c).

 #### 3.1.2.
 The C-code
 Is used for configuring and calling the ASM-code.

 An interesting macro might be this one: `#define nLEDs (*((volatile unsigned int *)0x00000110))`.
 This allows us to assign nLEDs as if it were a regular variable.
 Instead, it is actually a dereferenced pointer to a memory location (namely, 0x110) in the PRU0 DRAM.
 This way, parameters can be fed into the assembly code.

 The while loop is executed endlessly.
+After execution, the bit-banging assembly code returns to the C-code.
+In the assembly code, it is important that we don't mess with the Save-on-entry registers (R3.w2-R13) to enable returning to the calling code (i.e. main.c).

-At the end of the bit-banging assembly code, a `__delay_cycles()' to allow for the mandatory gap between the pulse trains.
+There is a `__delay_cycles()' to allow for the mandatory gap between the pulse trains.
+A value of 500000 roughly corresponds to 2.5ms.

 ## 4. Making it work
 - clone this repo in the Beaglebone's home directory `git clone https://github.com/smeerpate/PRUPixels.git`